johnpcarter/c8y-ios-lib/README.md

-Using Xcode 11 go to File > Swift Packages > Add Package Dependency Paste the project URL: https://github.com/johnpcarter/c8y-ios-lib Click on next and select the project target, set minimum version to latest branch
+Using Xcode 11 go to File > Swift Packages > Add Package Dependency Paste the project URL: https://github.com/johnpcarter/c8y-ios-lib Click on next and select the project target, choose latest branch

-Now you can import your dependencies e.g.:
+Now you can import your dependencies e.g.
 ```
-#import Combine
+import Combine
-#import <Cumulocity_Client_Library/Cumulocity_Client_Library.h>
+import Cumulocity_Client_Library
 ```